 Access structured emissions data, company-specific emission factors, and source documents

-Winpak's Scope 3 emissions, which decreased by 20% last year and increased significantly since 2019, demonstrating supply chain emissions tracking.
-Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 78% of Scope 3 emissions.
+Winpak's Scope 3 emissions, which increased by 0% last year and increased significantly since 2019, demonstrating supply chain emissions tracking.
+The vast majority of their carbon footprint comes from suppliers and value chain emissions, representing the vast majority of total emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 78% of Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.